 dand think of a daily increase by 10%).
 This scenario leads to a constant value in the plots of around

 A constant growth – every day another

-A growth that decreases exponentially – every day the number of additional casualties gets smaller exponentially.
+A growth that decreases exponentially – every day the number of additional cases gets smaller exponentially.